Road Rash: Road Rash 64 (1999)

 Road Rash 64 was released in 1999 for the Nintendo 64.
 Electronic Arts did not design or publish it; the intellectual property rights were licensed to THQ, which in turn had its own Pacific Coast Power & Light (founded by former EA employee Don Traeger) develop the game.

 Road Rash: Jailbreak (2000)

 Road Rash: Jailbreak was released in 2000 for the PlayStation, with a handheld port released in 2003 for the Game Boy Advance with the same title.
 New features include an interconnected road system and two-player cooperative play with a sidecar.

 Road Rash (2009)

 Road Rash was released in 2009 for J2ME.
 It was sold on EA Mobile site only.

-Spiritual successor
+Spiritual successors

-A spiritual successor, Road Redemption, was later released in 2017 and 2018 for Microsoft Windows, Nintendo Switch, PlayStation 4, and Xbox One.
+A spiritual successor, Road Redemption was released in 2017 for Microsoft Windows, MacOS, Nintendo Switch, PlayStation 4, and Xbox One and later Road Redemption Mobile on Android & iOS in 2022.
+Another spiritual successor, Road Rage was released in 2017 for Microsoft Windows, PlayStation 4, and Xbox One.